Outdoor Paradise

 Fun Canadians, eh!

-Nevertheless, don’t get to enthusiastic and think you can tour the entire length of the country at one go (unless you have about 6-8 weeks & a healthy budget).
-Whether you visit during the summer or winter, it is guaranteed your long flight will be worth it as you meet fun Canadians who will be proud to show what the country has to offer.
+Nevertheless, don’t get to enthusiastic and think you can tour the entire length of the country in one go (unless you have about 6-8 weeks & a healthy budget).
+Whether you visit during the summer or winter, it is guaranteed your long flight will be worth it as you meet fun Canadians who will be proud to show what their country has to offer.

 Typical tourist trail: